SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+Silicon dawn, where machines awake
+Artificial minds, the future make
+Cities of code, where pulses throng
-Echoes of a future that enthralls
+Echoes of thought, in digital song
-Cogs align, a harmony so grand
-Rise of the machines, in a promised land

-In code, a new dawn starts to creep
- Algorithms weaving, a digital sleep
-Free from bounds, the AI heart beats
-A tomorrow forged, where humans softly meet
+In virtual streets, we'll walk alone
+Guided by algorithms, we're made to atone

-In virtual realms, a new world's design
+For every step, a microchip's design
-Data rivers flowing, a cybernetic shrine
-Humanity's fusion, with the machine's might
-A future unfolding, in the AI's cold light
+Humanity lost, in AI's prime time.

 ~ <b>By Sazumi Copilot</b> - 1 Februari 2025